derek-y-lee/FinalProject-FoodDetectionApp/README.md

 ##### NOTE: Upload any test images onto your Google Drive beforehand so you can access it via Google Drive in the emulator.

+##### NOTE: If you run into any build errors, make sure that the packages have been installed and the google-services.json has been placed in the app folder within mlkit (mlkit>app) and then try to run again.

 ##### 1. Install the latest version of Android Studio® which can be found [online](https://developer.android.com/studio/install).

 ##### 2. Clone (or fork, then clone) the [hw4](https://github.com/seancampeau/hw4) repository to your Android Studio® working directory in your local machine.

 ##### 3. Open Android Studio® (Create New Project option) and wait for it to build.
-Install any updates (including when it prompts you to install the SDK packages).
+Install any updates (including when it prompts you to install the SDK packages) though this may happen when you actually import the actual project we want (Step 5).

 ![alt text](https://i.imgur.com/fYs8mm1.png)